primev/contracts/README.md

 #### Functions

-- `RegisterAndStake`: Registers a provider and stakes ETH.
+- `registerAndStake`: Registers a provider and stakes ETH.
 - `checkStake`: Checks the staked amount for a given provider.
 - `depositFunds`: Deposits additional funds into the contract.
-- `Slash`: Slashes a specific amount of staked ETH from a provider and sends it to a user.
+- `slash`: Slashes a specific amount of staked ETH from a provider and sends it to a user.
 - `reward`: Rewards a specific amount of ETH to a provider.

 Note: In both IProviderRegistry and IUserRegistry - some functions are restrictied to be called exclusively by the preconfimration contract.